-Definition of Capital Flight – When a large number of people in a country move capital and money from one country to another.
+Definition of Capital Flight – When a large number of people in a country move capital and assets from one country to another.
 Usually in response to a political and/or economic crisis.

 Causes of Capital Flight

 - The threat of hyperinflation which could wipe out the value of assets.